AVGVSTVS96/react-shiki/package/README.md

 };
 ```

-Passed to `react-markdown` as a `code` component in memo-ized chat messages:
+Passed to `react-markdown` as a `code` component in memoized chat messages:

 ```tsx
 const RenderedMessage = React.memo(({ message }: { message: Message }) => (